dart-lang/site-www/src/_guides/libraries/c-interop.md

 {{site.alert.info}}
   As of Dart 2.7, [dart:ffi is in beta,][ffi issue]
   and breaking API changes might still happen.
-  If you're developing a Flutter app, you can get access to dart:ffi by using the Flutter dev channel, as described in the [Flutter dart:ffi page.][binding]
 {{site.alert.end}}

 API documentation is available from the dev channel: